1 Bg 4-1972: Transcendental Knowledge

 > principles push one towards complete surrender unto Him;

-> and whenever such principles are disturbed by the demoniac,
+> and, whenever such principles are disturbed by the demonic,

 > the Lord appears.
 From the Bhagavatam we understand that